Anupya/advice-cli/README.md

 ## Usage

 You are all set!
-Enter this in your terminal to receive a new dad joke :)
+Enter this in your terminal to receive advice :)

 ```
 advice